sophie-kuehn/neural-network/README.md

 ## ToDo for 1.0

-- add saving and loading of networks to/from files
 - turn into an actual, argumented command line application
 - split application into library + executable
 - add server mode